getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

 ### 5. Update GetGudSDK Configuration

-1. **Modify Path to SDK:**
+1. **Update SDK Library Path:**
    - Open the `GetgudSDK_calls.cs` file located in `Assets/GetGudSDK/Plugins` and locate line 199.
-   - Update the path to point to the location of the GetGudSDK precompiled shared library.
+   - Update the name of the GetGudSDK shared library according to your operating system (`.so`, `.dylib`, or `.dll`).
+The actual path might not be required, just ensure the name matches the library available on your system.

 ### 6. Open and Configure Unity Project